 In order to submit a NICER proposal, PIs must first create an ARK account and/or join the NICER RPS group.
 PIs can then access the NICER Remote Proposal System form via ARK/RPS.

-We provide below some key details for NICER Cycle 4.
+We provide below some key details for this cycle.
 For further details, consult the ARK/RPS help page for NICER.

 - Provide a title (maximum 120 characters) and abstract (maximum 800 characters) for your NICER proposal.
 The Principal Investigator's name, institution, address, telephone and email address should be already populated.
 Incorrect information should be corrected within the PI's user profile, not in the NICER RPS form itself.

 - In addition to investigations utilizing NICER observations alone, proposals involving

 coordinated observations through one of NICER's joint programs may also be proposed during Cycle 6.